Treasure by Lyn McConchie

 He considered the sky, the bright stars, the half-moon, and very slowly a smile lit his face. “’S bin a good life, I guess.
 Friends, never out ‘a work, a home of my own, and Blackie.”
 He walked to the bedroom where the old cat lay, breath barely moving his body “We’ll go now, I reckon.
 Tomorrow he said, and it’ll be that real soon.”
 He lay down, cradled the cat in one arm, and began to remember.
 His mother, his childhood, the widow Mariner who’d been a friend, all the employers over the years, some good, some bad, some indifferent.
 And the town he’d been born near, the town that they called a ‘ghost town’ these-days – would those ghosts come for him now?

 And somewhere as the moon circled the sky, Joe and Blackie slipped from dreaming into another place.
-The bodies were found two days later, and buried together by Joe’s parents – the cat being added surreptitiously to Joe’s coffin by the undertaker who’d owed his client a few favours over the years.
-The house was taken over by the local council, sold as he had asked and the money given to the A.S.P.C.A.
+The bodies were found two days later, and buried together beside Joe’s parents – the cat being added surreptitiously to Joe’s coffin by the undertaker who’d owed his client a few favours over the years.
+The house was taken over by the local council, sold as he had asked, and the money given to the A.S.P.C.A.
 The only thing left from Joe’s time was a mouse that remembered, and the red-striped kernels that it still held.
 A mouse’s treasure, and never to be despised – despite what some humans might think.